smahajan07/Automatic-Number-Plate-Recognition/README.md

 Usage:

+Make a folder 'testing' and 'testing/Numbers'.
+Every time you run, output will be saved here (Also, delete output if running code again).
 Sample data is provided in 'data' folder.
-Change fine name and run file named 'run.sh' from terminal.
+Change file name in code and run file named 'run.sh' from terminal.

 TODO:
 1. Better classifier for number plates.
 (More data and better machine required)